 The lethal range was defined by the lowest concentration causing observable 96-hour mortality and the concentration resulting in 100% mortality.
-At this stage, in accordance with Organization for Economic Cooperation and Development (OECD, Test 2019) Guideline No. 203, before inducing silver nanoparticles to the target fish, a test to determine the lethal concentration (LC50) of silver nanoparticles was performed on similar fish (in terms of lifespan and approximate weight).
+At this stage, in accordance with Organization Economic Cooperation Development (OECD, Test 2019) Guideline No. 203, before inducing silver nanoparticles to the target fish, a test to determine the lethal concentration (LC50) of silver nanoparticles was performed on similar fish (in terms of lifespan and approximate weight).